sgong-pdftron/stranger-docs/android/guides/getting-started/integrate.md

 ## Integrating PDFNet

+**If you have not yet received an access token for PDFNet's Maven repository, please first [obtain an access token here](https://www.pdftron.com/pdfnet/mobile/request_trial.html) before proceeding to the next step.**

 PDFNet supports Android devices with API 16 and newer, targeting the latest stable Android version Oreo, API 26.
 PDFNet uses Android support libraries with backwards compatibility for older devices.

 To integrate PDFNet libraries into one of your own projects, here are a few simple steps to prepare your Android Studio project.